rajat1478/Python3-Basics/README.md

   In python selection is made using 'if' and 'elif'(here we use elif on the place of elseif).
 # Functions
   you can think of functions like a bunch of code that is intended to do a particular task in the whole Python script.
 Python   used the keyword ‘def’ to define a function.
+# For loop
+  For loops can iterate over a sequence of numbers using the "range" and "xrange" functions.
+The difference between range and   xrange is that the range function returns a new list with numbers of that specified range, whereas xrange returns an           iterator, which is more efficient.